-Each student is required to undertake a research-training project outside his/her home discipline.
+Each student in the Dual-Titled PhD program track is required to undertake a research-training project outside his/her home discipline.
 Research rotations may be conducted with an astrobiology research group at UW or at another institution.
 At the end of the rotation, the student will submit an oral presentation of what was done during her/his rotation project.

 Students should begin planning their research rotation as soon as possible (no later than the end of their second year of Doctoral study or first year of Master's).
 Proposals for research rotations must be submitted for approval to the research rotation supervisor with a copy also submitted to the UWAB Program Administrator.
 Approval decisions will be based on the project being both sufficiently broadening and relevant to the student’s research interests.
 In particular, students in the physical sciences are encouraged to do their rotation in the biological sciences, and vice-versa.

 Completion of the project by the end of the third year (or second year for Masters-level students) is strongly encouraged.
 If the intended project becomes impossible, or if significant changes must be made for any reason, then the changes should be submitted to the research rotation supervisor for approval as soon as possible.
 If it is not possible for the student to give an oral presentation on their completed project, it may be possible to substitute a written report.

 During their rotations, students are required to enroll in a minimum of 3 credits of ASTBIO 600, “Research Rotation,” with the Astrobiology Program faculty member who will be supervising their research, lab work, and/or field work.
 If the student opts to pursue an external rotation (e.g., in a lab outside of the university) the student still must (1) identify a current faculty member who will be responsible for monitoring his/her progress during the time away and (2) enroll in ASTBIO 600 with that person.